jbossdemocentral/brms-fuse-integration-demo/README.md

 -----------------

 See the tagged releases for the following versions of the product:

+- v2.1 is JBoss BPM Suite 6.0.3 installer, JBoss Fuse Full 6.1.0, with route and process

 - v2.0 is JBoss BPM Suite 6.0.2 deployable, running on JBoss EAP 6.1.1, and JBoss Fuse Full 6.1.0, with route and process integration project deployed.